 Donald S. Crankshaw, Ph.D. is a director at Aon, specializing in intellectual property litigation.
 Donald has been part of the company for over eight years, working on diverse projects involving semiconductor fabrication, electrical circuit design, data analysis, and code comparison in patent litigation, software copyright, student discipline, and prior art search cases.
-In the course of this work, Donald has served as an expert witness in a student disciplinary hearing concerning code copying.
+In the course of this work, Donald has served as an expert witness in cases involving trade secret misappropriation and online software.
 He has designed and programmed numerous tools to assist in these projects.

 Donald has an M.S. and Ph.D. in electrical engineering and computer science from MIT, and a B.S. from the University of South Carolina Honors College.
-He is also a professionally published science fiction and fantasy writer, with stories in Nature Futures and Daily Science Fiction among other venues, has edited and published an anthology, and is a member of the Codex Neo-pro writers' group.
+He is also a professionally published science fiction and fantasy writer and a member of the Science Fiction and Fantasy Writers of America, with stories in Nature Futures and Intergalactic Medicine Show among other venues, and he edits and publishes an online speculative fiction magazine.